 - Senior centers are closed and have been converted into feeding centers where seniors can pick up meals.
 Here is an up to date list: https://www.manhattanbp.nyc.gov/

 - For people age 60 and older, the NYC Department for the Aging provides access to home-delivered meals.
 A case manager/social worker can visit your home to provide in-home care, such as assistance with household chores, personal care, and referrals to additional resources.

-- If your child does not have sufficient school-based technology and would like to request a device (tablet or laptop) please complete this survey or call 718-935-5100 and choose option 5 to request one of these devices.
+- Devices for Remote Learning: If your child does not have sufficient school-based technology and would like to request a device (tablet or laptop) please complete this survey or call 718-935-5100 and choose option 5 to request one of these devices

 - Internet providers are offering short term FREE internet (see below)